-Kids will love watching Barnaby, Santa's littlest elf, set off on a journey to save Christmas.
-Barnaby Saves Christmas.
-Photo courtesy of the theater.
+Barnaby, Santa's littlest elf, sets off on a journey to save Christmas.
+Photo courtesy of Theatre Three

 Barnaby Saves Christmas — Port Jefferson